 A Driver-Oriented, Ultra-Functional Interior

-Like its exterior, Rogue’s interior is designed to stand out in class with its sophisticated integration of a cockpit-like driver’s space and exceptional utility.
-The driver’s seat position offers excellent visibility, enhanced by a standard 6-way manual adjust driver’s seat with manual seat lifter with up to two inches of seat height adjustability.
-Rogue’s instrument panel layout and steering wheel are designed for easy readability and operation while also providing a sporty look and feel, with white illumination and silver gauge surround rings.
+Like its exterior, Rogue's interior is designed to stand out in class with its sophisticated integration of a cockpit-like driver's space and exceptional utility.
+The driver's seat position offers excellent visibility, enhanced by a standard 6-way manual adjust driver's seat with manual seat lifter, and up to two inches of seat height adjustability.
+Rogue's instrument panel layout and steering wheel are designed for easy readability and operation.
+The panel provides a sporty look and feel, with white illumination and silver gauge surround rings.

 A trip computer includes displays for distance-to-empty, average fuel consumption, average speed, elapsed time and outside temperature.
-Bluetooth® Hands-Free Phone System is standard on all models.
-Cruise control and steering wheel controls are also standard on all Rogues.
+Bluetooth® Hands-Free Phone System, cruise control and steering wheel controls are also standard on all Rogues.

 "Rogue's innovative storage solutions are designed to accommodate the active daily lives of its owners," said Wheeler.
 "Just because a vehicle is smaller on the outside doesn't mean you have to compromise storage or utility space - all it takes is innovation and creative thinking."

 Standard Bluetooth® Hands-Free Phone System and iPod® connectivity are among the advanced technology features available on the 2013 Rogue.
 Also available is Automatic Climate Control, Nissan Intelligent Key® ,a powerful Bose®-developed audio system with 8 speakers and subwoofer with MP3 capability, XM™ satellite radio and the all Around View™ Monitor.